-Wikipedia Web-based, collaboratively-authored encyclopedia.
+Wikipedia Online, crowd-sourced, open access encyclopedia.
 Useful for confirming a research starting point.
-USER BEWARE: Content is non-authoritative, and in some instances has been demonstrated to be deliberately false.
+USER BEWARE: Not peer-reviewed and generally cannot be cited in scholarly works.

 There are two ways to connect to library resources from off-campus using the new library proxy:

 The campus VPN provides an alternate method for off-campus access.